 - 1. Provide the policies and procedures regarding health insurance for students, including the annual verification process. - 2.
-Provide a link to the public webpage where the document student health insurance policies are published.
+Provide a link to the public webpage where the student health insurance policies are published. - 3.
+Provide the contact information for the designated health insurance broker, if applicable.